Generalized Least Squares Kernelized Tensor Factorization: Experiments

 \subsubsection{Datasets}

-We evaluate GLSKF on missing data imputation using two publicly available traffic speed datasets under both random and nonrandom missing scenarios with various sampling rates (SR).
-The datasets are as follows: \begin{itemize} \item \textbf{Seattle Freeway Traffic Speed (S)}\footnote{\url{https://github.com/zhiyongc/Seattle-Loop-Data}}: This dataset contains traffic speed measurements collected from 323 loop detectors on Seattle highways throughout 2015, with a 5-minute interval (288 time points per day).
-We use data from 30 consecutive days (January 1st to 30th), organized as a tensor of size \(323 \times 288 \times 30\) (location \(\times\) time points per day \(\times\) day). \item \textbf{PeMS-Bay Traffic Speed (P)}\footnote{\url{https://github.com/liyaguang/DCRNN}}: This dataset contains traffic speed data from 325 loop detectors across the Bay Area, CA. For our experiments, we use a one-month subset (February 1st to 28th, 2017) from 319 detectors, aggregated into a 10-minute time window (144 time points per day).
-The data is organized as a tensor of size \(319 \times 144 \times 28\). \end{itemize} For both datasets, we simulate random missing (RM) scenarios by randomly removing data points at sampling rates of \(\{0.7,\,0.3,\,0.1\}\), corresponding to 30\%, 70\%, and 90\% missing data, respectively.
+We evaluate GLSKF on two publicly available traffic speed datasets under random missing (RM) and nonrandom fiber missing (NM) scenarios at various SRs (sampling rates).
+The datasets are as follows: \begin{itemize} \item {Seattle Freeway Traffic Speed (S)}\footnote{\url{https://github.com/zhiyongc/Seattle-Loop-Data}}: Traffic speed measurements collected from 323 loop detectors on Seattle highways in 2015, sampled every 5 minutes (288 time points per day).
+We use data from 30 consecutive days (January 1st to 30th), forming a $\textit{location}\times\textit{time-of-day}\times\textit{day}$ tensor of size $323 \times 288 \times 30$.

+\item {PeMS-Bay Traffic Speed (P)}\footnote{\url{https://github.com/liyaguang/DCRNN}}: Traffic speeds from 325 loop detectors across the Bay Area, CA. We use a one-month subset (February 1st to 28th, 2017) from 319 detectors, aggregated to 10-minute intervals (144 time points per day), yielding a $\textit{location}\times\textit{time-of-day}\times\textit{day}$ tensor of size $319 \times 144 \times 28$. \end{itemize} For both datasets, we generate RM scenarios by uniformly retaining an $\text{SR}\in\{0.7,\,0.3,\,0.1\}$ fraction of entries, corresponding to 30\%, 70\%, and 90\% random missingness, respectively.
+For NM scenarios, we consider nonrandom fiber missing along the \textit{time-of-day} mode with $\text{SR}\in\{0.7,\,0.5\}$, corresponding to 30\% and 50\% structured missingness, respectively.
+In this setting, entire time-of-day fibers are removed to mimic systematic recording or sensor failures.